munin-monitoring/contrib/README.md

 It makes things way more easy to search for others.

 And, it serves as an incubator of SVN `trunk/contrib` :-)

+## Notes to contributors

+We like to have ''elementary'' commits (a good rationale is : one per Changelog entry), as it is much easier to manage for reviewing.
+Debugging is also usually easier that way.

+So please **don't** be afraid to make as many commits as needed.